 Three million years ago a land bridge ascended from the ocean bottom linking North and South America, allowing the flora and fauna of the two continents to mix.
 This land now known as Panama contains some of the most diverse fauna and fauna found in Central America.
 About one-quarter of Panama’s land is protected in national parks, forest reserves, and wildlife refuges preserving the rich ecosystems spread from the Caribbean Sea over the mountainous volcanic spine to the Pacific Ocean.
 Panama is home to about 220 species of mammals (such as sloths, monkeys, tapir, and anteaters) and many species of reptiles and amphibians in rain, cloud, and dry forests.
 But it is most famously known for its 1,000 species of birds featuring jeweled hummingbirds, colorful tanagers, trogons, cotingas, motmots, and the Resplendent Quetzal.

 Kaleidoscope of Bird Diversity

-Explore this lush and diverse country full of colorful birds and wildlife with our experienced and knowledgeable guide.
+Explore this lush and diverse country full of colorful birds and other wildlife with our experienced and knowledgeable guide.